EDCD/EDDN/schemas/codexentry-README.md

 ### Augmentations
 #### horizons and odyssey flags
-Please read [horizons and odyssey flags](../README-EDDN-schemas.md#horizons-and-odyssey-flags) over in the main Schema documentation.
+Please read [horizons and odyssey flags](../README-EDDN-schemas.md#horizons-and-odyssey-flags) in the main Schema documentation.

 #### StarPos
 You MUST add a `StarPos` array containing the system co-ordinates from the